-Figure 1.3: The change in temperature as you climb in altitude with the data from the preceding table.
+Figure 1.3: The change in temperature as you climb in altitude with the data from Table 1.2.
 At sea level (0 ft altitude) the surface temperature is 59°F. As you go higher in altitude, the temperature goes down.